Property (QT) for 3-manifold groups: Coning off CKA spaces

 \subsection{Construct the collection of quasi-lines in $\dot {\mathcal X}_i$}

-If $E(\ell)$ denotes the stabilizer in $H_v$ of a boundary line $\ell$ of $Y_v$, then $E(\ell)$ is virtually cyclic and almost malnormal.
-Since $\{E(\ell)\}$ is $H_v$-finite by conjugacy, choose a complete set $\mathbb E_v$ of representatives.
+If $E(\ell)$ denotes the stabilizer in $H_v$ of a boundary line $\ell$ of $\bar Y_v$, then $E(\ell)$ is virtually cyclic and almost malnormal.
+Since $\{E(\ell)\}$ is $H_v$-finite by conjugacy, let $\mathbb E_v$ be a complete finite set of conjugacy representatives.
 By Lemma \ref{MalnormalEdgegroupsLem}, $H_v$ is hyperbolic relative to peripheral subgroups $\mathbb E_v$.
 Hence, the results in Section \ref{QTRHGSec} apply here.

 Let $\lambda, c>0$ be the universal constants given by Lemma \ref{ExtensionLem} applied to the actions of $H_v$ on $\dot Y_v$ for all $v\in T^0$ (since there are only finitely many actions up to conjugacy).
 By convention, the quasi-lines in coned-off spaces are understood as $(\lambda, c)$--quasi-geodesics in $\dot {\mathcal X_i}$ and $\dot Y_v$'s.